 In 1991, a small group of devoted Keene citizens decided that The Colonial Theatre must be saved.
 By 1993, they had established the theatre as a nonprofit organization and had begun to articulate a clear mission.
 Their efforts resulted in the hiring of an administrative staff and $2 million in grants and private donations from the community for infrastructure renovations.
 By March 3, 1995, the restored hardwood stage was in use once again.

 Since then, hundreds of live performances have entertained and enlightened audiences of all ages at The Colonial.
 Award-winning films are shown nightly on the largest state-of-the-art movie screen in the region.
 In 2004, The Colonial Theatre was added to the New Hampshire State Register of Historic Places.

-As we begin our third decade as a not-for-profit organization, we are proud to continue the tradition of excellence for which The Colonial has become known.
+As we approach our fourth decade as a nonprofit organization, we are proud to continue out tradition of excellence.

 - 1923: Construction begins under the direction of architects Harold Mason of Keene and Steven Haynes of Fitchburg, and builder Glenroy Scott of Winchester